Key establishment \`a la Merkle in a quantum world: Improved Quantum Key Establishment Scheme

 \subsection{Lower Bound}

+We prove in this section that the preceding quantum attack against our quantum protocol is optimal.
+This claim is formalized by the following theorem. \begin{theorem} Any quantum eavesdropping strategy that recovers the key established in Protocol~\ref{proto:qvq} requires a total of $\Omega\big(N^{5/3}\big)$ queries to functions $f$ and~$t$, except with vanishing probability. \end{theorem}

+The proof of this theorem consists of five steps. \begin{enumerate} \item We~define $\xor$, $\psearch$ and their composition $\HH$ related to the hardness of breaking our protocol;\

+\item We~prove a lower bound on the difficulty of solving $\HH$ (Lemma~\ref{lowerbound-hQ}).
+For this purpose, we need a new composition theorem for the generalized adversary method, whose precise statement and technical proof are postponed to Section~\ref{sec:compthm};

+\item We reduce $\HH$ to a less structured search problem, giving the same desired lower bound (Lemma~\ref{lowerbound-hpQ});

+\item Using a random self-reducibility argument, we transform the lower bound proven at Step~\ref{step:h-reduced-hp} to make it hold on random inputs, except with vanishing probability (Lemma~\ref{lowerbound-hpQ-avg}); and

-The proof that the quantum attack described above against our protocol is optimal proceeds in three steps. \begin{enumerate} \item We~define a search problem reminiscent of element distinctness; \item We~prove a lower bound on the difficulty to solve this search problem; and \item We reduce this search problem to the eavesdropping problem against our protocol.
-More precisely, we show that any attack on our key establishment scheme that would have a nonvanishing probability of success after $o(N^{5/3})$ calls to functions $f$ and~$g$ could be turned into an algorithm capable of solving the search problem more efficiently than possible. \end{enumerate}
+\item We reduce our search problem to the eavesdropping problem against our protocol.
+More precisely, we show that any attack on our key establishment scheme that would have a non-vanishing probability of success after $o\big(N^{5/3}\big)$ calls to functions $f$ and~$t$ could be turned into an algorithm capable of solving the search problem more efficiently than possible (proof of Theorem~\ref{ThmLowerBoundQ}). \end{enumerate}

-First, consider a function \mbox{$c : [N] \rightarrow [N]$} so that there exists a single pair \mbox{$(i,j)$}, \mbox{$1 \le i < j \le N$}, for which \mbox{$c(i)=c(j)$}.
-Ambainis' quantum algorithm for element distinctness~\cite{ED} can find this pair with $O(N^{2/3})$ queries to function~$c$ and Scott Aaronson and Yaoyun Shi proved that this is optimal even for the decision version of this problem~\cite{AS2004}.
+A subtlety arises from the fact that cryptographic security requires lower bounds that hold on random inputs, except with vanishing probability.
+The lower bounds proven in Lemma~\ref{lowerbound-hQ} and Lemma~\ref{lowerbound-hpQ} hold only for worst-case complexity.
+The purpose of Lemma~\ref{lowerbound-hpQ-avg} is precisely to prove a hardness result in a model that is relevant to cryptography.

+In the first step, we compose the $\xor$ problem defined below with $N$ instances of a search problem with promise called $\psearch$, which defines the starting search problem $\HH$.
+For a set $X$ of positive integers, let $X'$ denote \mbox{$X \cup \{0\}$}.
+We first define the three problems formally.